 por-tew-luh-KAR-ee-uh AF-ra var-ee-GAY-tuh

-Portulacaria afra Jacq. is the correct and accepted scientific name for this plant.
-It was named and described by Nicolaus (Nicolaas) Joseph von Jacquin in Collectanea in 1787.
-He was also the first to describe the genus in the same publication.
+Portulacaria afra Jacq. is the correct and accepted scientific name for this species.
+Both the genus and species were named and described as such by Nicolaus (Nicolaas) Joseph von Jacquin in Collectanea in 1787.

-I bought this Portulacaria afra f. variegata from Lowe’s in Greenville, Mississippi in August 2012.
+I brought this Portulacaria afra f. variegata home from Lowe’s in Greenville, Mississippi in August 2012.
 I was living at the mansion in Leland at the time and was collecting a lot of plants.

-Portulacaria afra are a native to Cape Provinces, Kenya, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in south and southwest Africa.
-They like the heat, are drought tolerant and can handle cool nighttime temps as long as they don’t get a frost.
+Portulacaria afra are native to Cape Provinces, Kenya, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in the south and southwest Africa.
+They like the heat, are drought-tolerant, and can handle cool nighttime temps as long as they don’t get a frost.

-They aren’t really that particular about their soil as long as it is well draining and it must dry between watering.
-Well, unless it is during a rainy period and they seem to understand.
+They aren’t really that particular about their soil as long as it is well-draining and it must dry between watering.
+Well, unless it is during a rainy period and they seem to like the extra rain then.

 Family: Didiereaceae (formerly in the Portulacaceae).